-A third important feature of the algebra $J$ is that it has very interesting \emph{categorification}.
-Here by categorification we mean the process of adding an extra layer of structure to an algebraic object to produce an interesting category which allows one to recover the object; more specially, we mean $J$ appears as the Grothendieck ring of a \emph{tensor category} $\mathcal{J}$ (see \cite{EGNO} for the definition of a tensor category, \cite{LG} for the construction of $\mathcal{J}$).
-A well-known example of categorification is the categorification of the Hecke algebra $H$ by the \emph{Soergel category} $\mathcal{SB}$, which was used to prove the ``positivity properties'' of the \emph{Kazhdan-Lusztig basis} of $H$ in \cite{EW}.
+A third important feature of the algebra $J$ is that it admits a very interesting \emph{categorification}.
+Here by categorification we mean the process of adding an extra layer of structure to an algebraic object to produce an interesting category which allows one to recover the object; more specially, we mean that $J$ appears as the Grothendieck ring of a {tensor category} $\mathcal{J}$ (see \cite{EGNO} for the definition of a tensor category, \cite{LG} for the construction of $\mathcal{J}$).
+A well-known example of categorification is the categorification of the Hecke algebra $H$ by the {Soergel category} $\mathcal{SB}$, which was used to prove the ``positivity properties'' of the {Kazhdan--Lusztig basis} of $H$ in \cite{EW}.

-Just as the algebra $J$ is constructed from $H$, the category $\mathcal{J}$ is constructed from the category $\mathcal{SB}$, also by Lusztig (\cite{LG}).
-Further, just as the algebra $J$ has a subalgebra of the form $J_E$ for each 2-sided cell $E$ and a subalgebra $J_s$ for each generator $s\in S$, the category $\mathcal{J}$ has a subcategory $\mathcal{J}_E$ for each 2-sided cell $E$ and a subcategory $\mathcal{J}_s$ for each $s\in S$.
-Moreover, $\mathcal{J}_E$ categorifies $J_E$ for each 2-sided cell $E$, and $\mathcal{J}_E$ is a \emph{multifusion category} in the sense of \cite{EGNO} whenever $E$ is finite, which can happen for suitable cells even when the ambient group $W$ is infinite.
+Just as the algebra $J$ is constructed from $H$, the category $\mathcal{J}$ is constructed from $\mathcal{SB}$, also by Lusztig (\cite{LG}).
+Further, just as the algebra $J$ has a subalgebra of the form $J_E$ for each two-sided cell $E$ and a subalgebra $J_s$ for each generator $s\in S$, the category $\mathcal{J}$ has a subcategory $\mathcal{J}_E$ for each two-sided cell $E$ and a subcategory $\mathcal{J}_s$ for each $s\in S$.
+Moreover, $\mathcal{J}_E$ categorifies $J_E$ for each two-sided cell $E$, and $\mathcal{J}_E$ is a \emph{multifusion category} in the sense of \cite{EGNO} whenever $E$ is finite, which can happen for suitable cells even when the ambient group $W$ is infinite.
 Similarly, $J_s$ is a \emph{fusion category} whenever $J_s$ has finite rank.
-Multifusion and fusion categories have rich connections with quantum groups (\cite{Kassel}), conformal field theory (\cite{CFT}), quantum knot invariants (\cite{Turaev}) and topological quantum field theory (\cite{BKtcat}), so the categories $\mathcal{J}_E$ (in particular, $\mathcal{J}_C$) and $\mathcal{J}_s$ are interesting since they can potentially provide new examples of multifusion and fusion categories.
+Multifusion and fusion categories have rich connections with quantum groups (\cite{Kassel}), conformal field theory (\cite{CFT}), quantum knot invariants (\cite{Turaev}) and topological quantum field theory (\cite{BKtcat}), so the categories $\mathcal{J}_C$ and $\mathcal{J}_s (s\in S)$ are interesting since they can potentially provide new examples of multifusion and fusion categories.